Study of neutrinoless double beta decay in the Standard Model extended with sterile neutrinos: Compatibility with the non-unitary range

 The degree of unitarity violation is also linked to the $R$ matrix.
 Its elements $ R_{\alpha k}$ incorporate the active-sterile mixing.
-The active-sterile mixing parameters $ R_{\alpha k}$ play the role of a valuable tool for investigating the potential production of sterile neutrinos at high-energy colliders.
-As discussed in Ref.\cite{Das:2017nvm} and the references therein, the production cross section is directly proportional to $\lvert R_{\alpha k}\lvert ^2$.
-Therefore, through their experimental searches, certain constraints can be imposed on the active-sterile mixing subjected to various mass range of sterile neutrinos.
-For a more complex understanding, one may refer to Refs.\cite{Bolton:2019pcu, Fang:2021jfv} and the references therein, elucidating a detailed explanation of the distinct constraints on $\lvert R_{\alpha k}\lvert ^2$ corresponding to specific mass range and the employed experiments to derive these constraints.
-In line with this, we have explored the overall range of the active-sterile mixing $\lvert R_{\alpha k}\lvert ^2$ using our model parameter space and are given by,

-From equations (\ref{eq:r-nh}) and (\ref{eq:r-ih}), the upper bound on the elements of $\lvert R \lvert^2$ are found to be $< 10^{-4}$ for both NH and IH \cite{Das:2017nvm, NA62:2020mcv, T2K:2019jwa}.
-In this regard the upper limit of the active-sterile mixing angles are explored to be of the order $\mathcal{O}(10^{-1})$.
+The active-sterile mixing parameters $ R_{\alpha k}$ are a valuable tool for investigating the potential production of sterile neutrinos at high-energy colliders.
+As discussed in Ref. \cite{Das:2017nvm} and the references therein, the production cross section is directly proportional to $\lvert R_{\alpha k}\lvert ^2$.
+Therefore, through their experimental searches, certain constraints can be imposed on the active-sterile mixing subjected to a varying mass range of sterile neutrinos.
+For a deeper understanding, one may refer to Refs.\cite{Bolton:2019pcu, Fang:2021jfv} and the references therein, elucidating a detailed explanation of the distinct constraints on $\lvert R_{\alpha k}\lvert ^2$ corresponding to a specific mass range and the employed experiments to derive these constraints.
+In line with this, we have explored the overall range of the active-sterile mixing $\lvert R_{\alpha k}\lvert ^2$ using our model parameter space, which is given in Eq. (\ref{eq:r-nh}), whence the upper bound on the elements of $\lvert R \lvert^2$ are found to be $< 10^{-4}$ for both the NH and IH \cite{Das:2017nvm, NA62:2020mcv, T2K:2019jwa}.